 Please direct enquiries relating to requests for audit through our contact page.

-The Auditor-General received correspondence from Mr Julian Hill MP dated 3 September 2019, requesting that the Auditor-General conduct an investigation to examine aspects of the family migration program.
-This request is under consideration and the response will be published here.
+The Auditor-General responded on 20 September 2019 to correspondence from Mr Julian Hill MP dated 3 September 2019, requesting that the Auditor-General conduct an investigation to examine aspects of the family migration program.
+The Auditor-General provided a follow-up response to Mr Hill MP on 24 July 2020.

 Correspondence from Mr Julian Hill MP